spatialos/gdk-for-unity/docs/reference/concepts/code-generation.md

 ## User defined types

 The code generator generates a C# struct for each [user defined type in schema](https://docs.improbable.io/reference/latest/shared/schema/reference#user-defined-types).
-The generated struct is annotated with the [`System.Serializable` attribute](https://docs.unity3d.com/ScriptReference/Serializable.html).
-The struct has a constructor with a parameter per schema field.
+The generated struct is annotated with the [`System.Serializable` attribute](https://docs.unity3d.com/ScriptReference/Serializable.html) and has a constructor with a parameter per schema field.

 ## Enums